cms-opendata-workshop/workshop2021-lesson-cloud/_episodes/01-prepwork.md

 ## K8s architecture

 We believe that learning a bit a bout K8s architecture will help you understand better what goes on in the next episodes of this lesson.
 In simple terms, when you access a cloud K8s cluster you are getting access to a cluster of computers run by Kubernetes .
 These computers will have main servers (also called control planes) and some worker nodes.
 The main servers will take care of the bookkeeping and handling of the worker nodes, while the worker nodes will be the ones running your containers (spoiler alert, each container is essentially called a *pod* in the K8s abstraction).
+As a matter of fact, you should think of the K8s cluster not as one of usual physical machines, but a cluster of pods running on physical machines.

 Take into account that K8s commercial clusters were built with software and application developers in mind.
-They are mostly used to run services like web pages with database access, apps, etc., but the technology works well for our needs, i.e., sending batch jobs and getting some output.
+They are mostly used to run services like web pages with database access, apps, etc., but the technology works well for our needs, i.e., sending batch jobs, maybe performing some additional steps, and getting some output.

-Plese watch this video, which will explain the basic Kubernetes cluster architecture with a nice analogy:
+Plese watch this [video](https://www.youtube.com/watch?v=8C_SCDbUJTg), which will explain the basic Kubernetes cluster architecture with a nice analogy:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8C_SCDbUJTg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>